EU expects more than a billion COVID shots by end of September, document shows | Health

 They exclude doses from German biotech firm CureVac and French drugmaker Sanofi, which have signed contracts with the EU for hundreds of millions of doses but are struggling to develop their vaccines and get them approved by EU regulators.
 The numbers are in line with public commitments and previous announcements, but also include previously unknown targets for the second half of the year.

 The EU has also said it plans to share this year at least 100 million doses with poorer nations outside the bloc.
-LION'S SHARE
+EU leaders meeting on Tuesday confirmed that commitment in a joint document but did not make it more ambitious after the Commission's estimates on deliveries.
+Vaccines could also be used for a third shot or against variants.

-Pfizer and BioNTech account for more than half the supplies in the second quarter of this year and for nearly 40% of total deliveries in the third quarter, making it by far the main supplier to the EU, the document shows.
-It also shows that the two companies will deliver 200 million doses in the July-September period, nearly completing their commitment to supplying 600 million vaccines under two initial contracts with the EU.
+"We need hundreds of millions of more doses," World Health Organization (WHO) director-general Tedros Adhanom Ghebreyesus said on Monday, after thanking the EU for its commitment to donating 100 million vaccines.
+The COVAX program for distributing vaccines across the world, backed by the WHO and the Global Alliance for Vaccines and Immunization, has so far shipped only about 70 million vaccines of the 2 billion planned for this year, as wealthy nations have reserved most of those available.

-The two drugmakers are also expected to deliver roughly another 200 million doses in the fourth quarter of the year, the largest part of which would come from a third contract for up to 1.8 billion doses the EU signed with them in May and which runs until 2023.
-Pfizer was not immediately available for comment.
+LION'S SHARE Pfizer and BioNTech account for more than half the supplies in the second quarter of this year and for nearly 40% of total deliveries in the third quarter, making it by far the main supplier to the EU, the document shows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)